Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/api/update-an-order.md

 ### Update an Order

 Update the status of an order.
-Order status is calculated automatically for BUY, GIFT, and TRANSFER order types.
-For all other order types, the application must manage the order status.
+The application must manage the order status.
 When a primitive is added to an order, the order status changes to "statusPending".
 These orders require their status to be updated.

 #### Parameters